ibexa/documentation-user/docs/image_management/edit_images.md

 ![Generate alternative text](img/alt_text_use_ai.png)

 - Change the keywords assigned to the image.
-Tagging image assets helps keep the media library organized and enables searching images by tags in the DAM.
+Tagging image assets helps keep the image library organized and enables [searching images by tags](browse_images.md#filter-images-by-attributes).

 ### Edit image in Image Editor